 Instructions

-- Warm 1 cup of water for about 5-10 second in the microwave.
+- Warm 1 cup of water for about 5-10 seconds in the microwave.
 You want it to be lukewarm.
-The, sprinkle yeast and ½ tsp sugar top, stirring until it dissolves.
+Then, sprinkle the yeast and ½ tsp sugar top, stirring until it dissolves.

 - Let stand about 10 minutes.
 It should be very bubbly and frothy on top.
 If this doesn’t happen, that means the yeast has gone bad and the recipe will not work.

-- Using the dough attachment of your standing mixer knead for about 8 minutes.
+- Using the dough attachment of your standing mixer knead the dough for about 6-8 minutes.
 You can also knead by hand on a floured surface.
-If the dough is sticky add more flour one teaspoon or tablespoon at a time (depending on how sticky your dough is) until it is somewhat tacky to the touch but not so sticky that it stays all over your finger if you touch it.
+If the dough is sticky add more flour one tablespoon at a time (depending on how sticky your dough is) until it is somewhat tacky to the touch but not so sticky that it stays all over your finger if you touch it.

 - Once it is fully combined, place the dough in a lightly oiled bowl and cover with plastic wrap and/or a towel.
 Set it in the sun or someplace warm and let it rise one and half to two hours, until it has just about doubled in size.

-- While it’s rising, you can make the lemon cream cheese spread.
-Add the cream cheese, sugar, egg, lemon, and vanilla to a standing mixer with a paddle attachment.
-Mix on medium until fully and combined, about 2-3 minutes.
+- While it’s rising, you can make the lemon cream cheese spread by adding the cream cheese, sugar, egg, lemon, and vanilla to a standing mixer with a paddle attachment.
+Mix on medium until combined, about 2-3 minutes.

-- Once the dough has risen, remove from bowl and place on a lightly floured surface.
-Roll out to a 12 by 9 inch rectangle.
+- Once the dough has risen, remove from the bowl and place on a lightly floured surface.
+Roll out to a 12 by 16 inch rectangle.

-- Using a spatula or knife, spread the cream cheese mixture by color into the sections of the dough.
+- Using a spatula or knife, spread the cream cheese mixture in an even layer, leaving about 1/2 inch space around the edges.

-- While the dough is resting, Preheat the oven to 350 degrees.
+- While the dough is resting, Preheat the oven to 350 ℉.

-- Bake for 40-45 minutes, until a thermometer reads 190 degrees when placed in the middle of the loaf.
+- Bake in the preheated oven for 40-45 minutes, until a thermometer reads 190 when placed in the middle of the loaf.

 - Transfer to a cooling rack and let rest until barely warm.
 Slice and enjoy!